deeppavlov/DeepPavlov/README.md

  * NLP and dialog systems research.

+### Breaking changes in version 0.3.0!
+- component option `fit_on_batch` in configuration files was removed and replaced with adaptive usage of the `fit_on` parameter.

 ### Breaking changes in version 0.2.0!
 - `utils` module was moved from repository root in to `deeppavlov` module
 - `ms_bot_framework_utils`,`server_utils`, `telegram utils` modules was renamed to `ms_bot_framework`, `server` and `telegram` correspondingly